rara-ch/StarbucksPromotionalOffers_DataAnalysis/README.md

 This is a data analyst portfolio project that aims to explore how different customer demographics engage with Starbucks promotional offers and analyse the effectiveness of various channels for viewing offers.
 My end goal is to use data storytelling and visualisation to provide Starbucks actionable insights to improve offer engagement and distribution.

 ## Data
-The [data](https://www.kaggle.com/datasets/ihormuliar/starbucks-customer-data) was sourced from kaggle and contains three tables named offers (portfolio.csv), customers (profile.csv), and events (transcript.csv).
+The [data](https://www.kaggle.com/datasets/ihormuliar/starbucks-customer-data) was sourced from Kaggle and contains three tables named offers (portfolio.csv), customers (profile.csv), and events (transcript.csv).
 The data dictionary for all three tables can be found [here](https://github.com/rara-ch/starbucks_promotional_offers_analysis/blob/main/data/starbucks_data_dictionary.csv).

 ## Objectives
 - Explore how different customer demographics (e.g., age, income, gender, membership signup date) engage with offers.
 - Analyse the effectiveness of various channels for viewing offers.

 ## Key Insights
-- Offers that were distributed through the social channel were viewed by almost all Starbucks’ members (94.5%).
-For comparison, roughly half (52.5%) of members viewed offers that were not distributed through the social channel.
+- Offers that were distributed through social media were viewed by almost all Starbucks’ members (94.5%).
+For comparison, roughly half (52.5%) of members viewed offers that were not distributed through social media.
 - A higher proportion of the offers were sent to males compared to females although females completed offers at a higher rate.
-- Younger members (20s and 30s) engage with offers at the lowest rate out of any age group, especially when the offer is not distributed through the social channel.
+- Younger members (20s and 30s) engage with offers at the lowest rate out of any age group, especially when the offer is not distributed on social media.
-- Although BOGO offers are easier and more rewarding than discount offers, discount offers were completed at a 12% higher rate than BOGO offers.
+- Although buy-one-get-one (BOGO) offers are easier and more rewarding than discount offers, discount offers were completed at a 12% higher rate than BOGO offers.
 However, discount offers went for 2.5 days longer than BOGO offers on average.

 ## Key Recommendations
-- Prioritise distributing offers through the social channel to ensure offers are seen by the maximum number of members and to increase engagement of the younger demographic.
+- Prioritise distributing offers through social media to ensure offers are seen by the maximum number of members and to increase engagement of the younger demographic.
 - Use targeted advertising campaigns to attract more female members.
 - Release more BOGO and discount offers that go for the same duration so we can more accurately assess the success of each offer type.